cepdnaclk/e17-6sp-Greenhouse-Monitoring-System/backend/API/apiDesign.md

 #### Features
-- Get Grennhouse overall crop yeild.
+- Get Grennhouse overall crop yeild as a percentage.
-- Get One plant crop yeild.
+- Get One plant crop yeild Stage.
-- Get All Leaf Diseases of all the plants in the greenhouse.
+- Get All Leaf Diseases of all the plants as a list.
 - Get Leaf Diseases of one plant.
 <br>